This manual is designed to assist employees and helpers in the navigation of tasks at 2tank Dive Hostel.

 Privacy – You are considered to be a member of staff and throughout completing your duties you will be privileged to some information about the running of the hostel, however, all business matters and hostel operations must not be discussed under no circumstances with any of the hostels paying guests (including friends).
 Some information passed on, or overheard, by guests could lead to the guest departing prematurely or forming bad opinions.

-Dive Discounts – 10% for fun dives or for courses.
-When you book online on our website or in person at the reception please use the promo code ‘workaway’.
+Dive Discounts – You receive the same discounts and benefits as all other guests, and you can have the cheapest available guest prices.
+This means 9% cash discount and 10 USD per day guest discount from any diving activity.
+When you book online on our website or in person at the reception please use the promo code ‘Guest10’.
 Failing to use this code means, unfortunately, losing your discount.
 While you might be carrying out any courses or diving, you will still be expected to complete any shifts you have been scheduled for.

 Fridge – You are welcome to use the fridge for food storage during your stay, however the priority is for guests.
 Please try to limit the amount of food shopping to be stored in the fridge to ensure that it is not over filled.
 At times there can be up to 40 people staying in the hostel, and everybody needs use of the fridge.
 You will be given free time to do shopping.